 If you get hired, you have total control of your work schedule.

-Daily Transcription boasts that its top captioners earn up to $900 per week.
+Daily Transcription doesn’t guarantee hours or rates, but its top transcriptionists earn anywhere from $350 to $950 per week.

 This freelance closed captioning business pays its remote workers by the video minute, with pay ranging from $0.50 to $0.75.

-According to the Rev website, their captioner freelancers earn an average of $240/month, and some top earners make almost $1,500/month.
+According to the Rev website, their captioner freelancers earn an average of $240/month, and some top earners make more than $1,500/month.

 The rates per video minute seem low, but experienced closed captioners can definitely take advantage and take on more work, since Rev puts no limit on the projects you can accept.

-New hires are brought on as independent contractors, with their pay ranging from $14-$30/hour (according to Glassdoor).
+New hires are brought on as independent contractors.

-RNK Productions closes its job hunt every now and then, but they always resume hiring contractors so better bookmark and check back again.
+RNK Productions closes its job hunt every now and then, but they always resume hiring contractors so better bookmark and check back later.

 Basic and starting captioners make $8/hour (according to Glassdoor).

-You’ll need to fill-up a form when sending your application, then wait for someone to contact you.
+You’ll need to fill out a form when sending your application, then wait for someone to contact you.

-There’s no information about rates, even for clients, but you’re guaranteed a legitimate position since Vanan Captioning has been offering voiceover, translation, transcription, subtitling and closed captioning services since 2011.
+There’s no information about rates, but you’re guaranteed a legitimate position since Vanan Captioning has been offering voiceover, translation, transcription, subtitling, and closed captioning services since 2011.